What Are the Benefits of Townhouses? Ask a REALTOR®

 #5 - Parking inside or closer to home

-Most condos have parking in underground parkades or in some instances outside on the street.
-This can make for a long walk to home, which feels so much longer when you got several bags of groceries to bring with you.
+Most condos have parking in underground parkades or in some instances on the street.
+This can make for a tiring walk home, which feels so much longer when you got a few heavy bags of groceries to bring with you.

 Parking inside or closer to home also means you leave quicker, just another small but added convenience of living in a townhome.